 Description: <string >

 Definition: This parameter tells the EDA tool which training modes are available for back-channel communication for the associated executable models.
 To enable the Getwave based back-channel training in the EDA tool using the Increment/Decrement method, the Training parameter must be set to 1 for BOTH the Tx and Rx.
 To enable the Getwave based back-channel training in the EDA tool using the Coefficient Passing method, the Training parameter must be set to 2 for both Tx and Rx.
 For the AMI_Init based back-channel training to be enabled in the EDA tool, the Training parameter must be set to 3 for BOTH Tx and Rx.
 This indicates that Init based Training is On for both the transmitter and receiver.
 When Training is 0 for either the transmitter or the receiver, Training will be considered Off.
+The Increment/Decrement method and the Coefficient Passing methods are described in section 1.7 “COMMUNICATION PROTOCOL BETWEEN THE TX AND RX FOR BACK-CHANNEL”

 Usage Rules: If Training is not present, its value is assumed 0.
-Allowed values are only 0, 1 and 2.
+Allowed values are only 0, 1, 2 and 3.